 Field-hunting tip

-Look in metamorphosed zinc ore deposits country — that is the host setting where mcgovernite typically forms.
+Look in metamorphosed zinc ore deposits country, the host setting where mcgovernite typically forms.
 If you start seeing willemite, zincite, franklinite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, foliated, massive habit, so train your eye for that shape before scanning the outcrop.